iliao2345/iliao2345.github.io/blog_posts/arc_agi_without_pretraining/arc_agi_without_pretraining.md

   <td width="50%">
   <strong> 150 steps of learning:</strong>
   <br><br/>
   The average of sampled outputs shows almost all of the pixels in the imaginary bounding box to be colored red.
-The network has figured out the answer, and further training only refines the answer.
+CompressARC has figured out the answer, and further training only refines the answer.
   </td>
   <td width="50%"><img align="right" src="./resources/6d75e8bb_at_150_steps.png"></td>
   </tr>